CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

   ![](img/8.png)

 ## Performance & Analysis
-The rendering performance with and without scissor test optimization are,
+The rendering performance with and without scissor test optimization is,
 * Without scissor test optimization: 17 FPS
 * With scissor test optimization: 35 FPS